themadhavsharma/ALOTs-WEB/readme.md

 5.  **API Endpoints:**
     * `/health` (GET): Checks if the backend is running.
     * `/users` (GET): (Working) Retrieves a list of users.
+    * /users/{id} (GET): Retrieves a single user by their ID.

+6.  **Database:**
+    * The application connects to MongoDB.
+Make sure to insert some sample user data into the users collection for testing the /users endpoint.

 ## Contributing